Mid-Life Men

 Drowning prevention tips

-Buy yourself time: wear your lifejacket.
+Buy yourself time; wear your lifejacket.

 If you drink, don't drive your boat.

-Be prepared.
 Get trained.
+Go prepared.

 All operators of recreational powered craft are required to obtain a Pleasure Craft Operator Card.
-This requires passing a written test demonstrating knowledge of the basics of boating safety including the rules of the road on the water.
+This requires passing a written test demonstrating knowledge of the basics of boating safety, including the rules of the road on the water.

 Check the ice before you go on it.